Castration anxiety: Counterpart in females

 It is implied in Freudian psychology that both girls and boys pass through the same developmental stages: oral, anal, and phallic stages.
 Freud, however, believed that the results may be different because the anatomy of the different sexes is different.

 The counterpart of castration anxiety for females is penis envy.
 Penis envy, and the concept of such, was first introduced by Freud in an article published in 1908 titled "On the Sexual Theories of Children".
 The idea was presumed that females/girls envied those (mostly their fathers) with a penis because theirs was taken from them—essentially they were already "castrated".
 Freud entertained that the envy they experienced was their unconscious wish to be like a boy and to have a penis.

 Penis envy, in Freudian psychology, refers to the reaction of the female/young girl during development when she realizes that she does not possess a penis.
 According to Freud, this was a major development in the identity (gender and sexual) of the girl.
 The contemporary culture assumes that penis envy is the woman wishing they were in fact a man.
 This is unrelated to the notion of "small penis syndrome" which is the assumption by the man that his penis is too small.
 According to Freud's beliefs, girls developed a weaker superego, which he considered a consequence of penis envy.

-Among his many suggestions, Freud believed that during the phallic stage, young girls distance themselves from their mothers and instead envy their fathers and show this envy by showing love and affection towards their fathers.
-According to Cohler and Galatzer, Freud believed that all of the concepts related to penis envy were among his greatest accomplishments.
-However, these are also his most criticized theories as well—most famously by Karen Horney.